LOX-801/.github/profile/README.md

 ## 🧭 Overview

 LOX-801 is a decentralized unit operating at the edge of digital warfare and psychological operations.
-We engineer cryptographic protocols, develop offensive tooling, and execute civilian-grade intelligence frameworks.
+We engineer cryptographic protocols, develop offensive tooling, and execute military-grade intelligence frameworks.

 This is not a company.
 This is not a movement.